Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

 Although this method does not involve model fitting, it shares two key similarities with model-based imputation.
-First, it assumes that patients whose event times require imputation exhibit similar behavior to the $\kappa\%$ best or worst patients from whom they are sampled.
-Secondly, it is possible to accommodate covariates into the sampling process by selecting the $\kappa\%$ best/worst patients conditional on covariate values.
-Recent FDA ODAC and summary review utilized this random sampling imputation approach as sensitivity analysis \citep{fda_sotarasib, natalee}.
-See Algorithm \ref{algo:model_free_random} for a step-by-step guide on the implementation of the model-free tipping point with imputation based on random sample of \% best or worst event times.
+First, it assumes that patients whose event times require imputation exhibit similar behavior to the $\theta$-percentile of best or worst patients from whom they are sampled, i.e., modifying the hazard.
+Secondly, it is possible to accommodate categorical covariates into the sampling process by selecting the $\theta$-percentile of best/worst patients conditional on covariate values.
+Recent FDA ODAC and summary review utilized this percentile sampling imputation approach as sensitivity analysis \citep{fda_sotarasib, natalee}.
+See Algorithm \ref{algo:model_free_random} for a step-by-step implementation of the ad hoc tipping point with imputation based on percentile sampling.